Open Gromov-Witten disk invariants in the presence of an anti-symplectic involution: Introduction

 \end{enumerate} \end{thm}

 By Theorem \ref{nb}\ref{it_iso}, the open Gromov-Witten invariant we define counts real curves passing through prescribed constraints.
 In particular, if there is a single real curve passing through given constraints, we count it as~$\pm 1$; see Example \ref{ex_crcex}.
 The reason for this is that the interior marked point $z_0$ determines the half and the decorations on the rest of the interior marked points determine whether they belong to the same half or not and for only one choice of decorations will the map pass through the prescribed constraints.
-In contrast, Solomon's invariants count such a curve with a multiple described in \cite[Section 7]{Sol2}; this is the same multiple relating Solomon's and Welschinger's invariants.
-On the intersection on which Solomon's and our invariants are defined, the two numbers are related by this multiple as well. \\
+In contrast, the invariants of \cite{Cho, Sol} count such a curve with certain multiples, which relate Cho's and Solomon's invariants to Welschinger's invariants; for Solomon's invariants, this multiple is described in \cite[Section 7]{Sol2}.
+On the intersection on which the invariants of \cite{Cho, Sol} and ours are defined, the numbers are related by these multiples as well. \\